oracle-quickstart/oci-hpc/README.md

 allow service compute_management to read app-catalog-listing in tenancy allow group user to manage all-resources in compartment compartmentName
 ```

-## What is cluster resizing (resize.py) ?
-TODO

-## What is cluster autoscaling ?
-TODO

-## How is resizing different from autoscaling ?
-TODO

 ## Policies for autoscaling or resizing:
 As described when you specify your variables, if you select instance-principal as way of authenticating your node, make sure your generate a dynamic group and give the following policies to it:
 ```